You are using an outdated browser. Please upgrade your browser to improve your experience.

 If you’ve spent years working and saving for your future, you may be wondering how to retire early.

 Working towards an early retirement may seem like an attractive option.
-However, there are some important factors you need to know before making your decision.
+But there are some important factors you need to know before making your decision.

-To help you decide if early retirement is the right move for you, this guide takes you through what you need to start thinking about now.
-We answer all your big questions about when and how to retire early in the UK, and how taking an early retirement could impact your pension.
+This guide explains what you need to start thinking about now if you want to retire early.
+We answer all your big questions about when and how to retire early in the UK.
+And we look at how taking an early retirement could impact your pension.

-information iconIf you’re thinking of retiring early, it’s important to seek expert advice from a qualified financial adviser.
+information iconThinking of retiring early?
+It’s important to seek expert advice from a qualified financial adviser.

 What is early retirement?

 Early retirement means you stop working when you’re younger than the State Pension age(www.moneyhelper.org.uk opens in a new tab).
-There used to be an enforced default retirement age of 65, but this was scrapped in 2011 to allow individuals to choose when they stop working themselves.
+There used to be an enforced default retirement age of 65.
+But this was scrapped in 2011, so you can now choose when you stop working yourself.

-The default retirement age now generally follows the State Pension age, which is the age at which you start receiving your State Pension.
+The default retirement age now generally follows the State Pension age.
+This is the age at which you start receiving your State Pension.

 What is the UK early retirement age?

 In the UK, early retirement age is anything under the current State Pension age.
-As of 2023, this is 66[1], which is set to increase over time – so the age that is considered ‘early retirement’ will also increase.
+As of 2024, this is 66.
+This is set to increase over time – so the age that's considered ‘early retirement’ will also increase.

-You can learn more about this by reading our helpful guide on understanding your retirement age.
+You can learn more about this by reading our guide to understanding your retirement age.

 Will early retirement affect how I receive my pension?

-There are some considerations you need to think about when deciding whether you should retire early, and to the different types of pension you may have access to.
+There are a few things you need to consider when deciding if you should retire early.
+You'll also have to take into account the different types of pension you may have access to.

-Even if you retire early, you won’t start receiving your State Pension until you reach the State Pension age[2].
+Even if you retire early, you won’t start receiving your State Pension until you reach the State Pension age.
 So the earlier you retire, the longer you'll have to wait to start receiving payments.
-You'll need to factor this in when considering your future financial security and whether you should retire early.
+You'll need to factor this in when considering if you should retire early.
+(You’ll also need to factor in how long you’ve worked for and contributed to qualify for a state pension, as well as what level of state pension you qualify for.)

 Use this handy government calculator(www.gov.uk opens in a new tab) to find out your State Pension age.